DRSNJM/drsnjm.github.com/source/about/index.markdown

 Long ago, in a time where developing web applications using overly complex enterprise tools like JBOSS was still considered cool, four champions appeared.
-Each ridding an ancient, majestic stead clad in scales.
+Each ridding a majestic, paleolitic steed clad in green scales.

 Practicing futuristic coding techniques these four ninja champions have become Jedi masters and are the first to ride the dinosaurs since, well, a long time.